Question: What defines someone as a household member for car insurance purposes?

 For coverage purposes, all family members of driving age who are residents of the household normally must be listed.
 This is to protect both you and the insurance company providing you with coverage.

-A person not related to you but dwells in your household, such as a roommate, may be required to be listed on your auto insurance policy depending upon your insurer's underwriting guidelines.
+A person not related to you but who lives in your household, such as a roommate, may be required to be listed on your auto insurance policy depending upon your insurer's underwriting guidelines.
 In some states, exclusions are available for family residents or household members who do not require coverage.

-Since a policy normally provides coverage for the named insured and other drivers who live in the same household, an insurer will request information (on the application) on such other drivers from a prospective insured when considering his request for insurance.
+Since a policy normally provides coverage for the named insured and other drivers who live in the same household, an insurer will request information (on the application) on the other drivers when considering whether to sell a policy.
 During its underwriting process, an insurer assesses the risk presented and determines whether it wants to write that risk (meaning issue a policy).
 If an insurance provider decides that it is willing to write the risk, it calculates the premium to be charged for the policy.

 Other drivers living in the household impacts the insurer's underwriting evaluation.
 The insurer needs to know how the vehicle to be insured will be used before deciding to issue a policy.
 Not telling the insurance company about a household member is misrepresentation, a form of insurance fraud.

-If you have a household member that you do not want to be on your policy and they will not be driving your vehicle than if state laws and the insurance company's guidelines allow you may be able to exclude the person from the policy.
-However, your insurance company still needs to be aware of them as a household member so that they can be specifically included or excluded from your policy.
-If a person is excluded from your car insurance policy this means that they will not have any coverage extended to them, even if they are driving your vehicle in an emergency situation.
+If you have a household member that you do not want to be on your policy and he or she will not be driving your vehicle, you may be able to exclude the person from your policy if your state laws allow it.
+However, your insurance company still needs to be aware of the person as a household member so that he or she can be specifically included or excluded from your policy.
+If a person is excluded from your car insurance policy this means that he or she will not have any coverage extended to them, even if driving your vehicle in an emergency situation.

-You can see if your state laws have defined a household member for insurance companies or if it is up to the individual insurance company to do this internally by contacting your state's insurance regulator.
+You can see if your state laws dictate who is defined as a household member or if it is up to the individual insurance company by contacting your state's insurance regulator.
 Once you know state laws, compare insurance companies to see which can give you the best rates for your household.